OpenDBO/OpenDBO-Core/README.md

     - Run `start_query_server.bat` and wait until its done (if you get missing `MSVCP120.dll` error you can fix it by installing Microsoft Visual C++ Redistributable 2013).
     - Run `start_char_server_0.bat`
     - Run `start_auth_server.bat`
-    - Run `start_channel_0.bat` and wait until it finished (can take a lot of time, might need to press ENTER).
+    - Run `start_channel_0.bat` and wait until it's finished (can take a lot of time, might need to press ENTER).
 Then close it.
     - Run `start_chat_server.bat` and wait until its done.
     - Run `start_channel_0.bat` again, `start_channel_1.bat` (if you need 2 channels) and `start_channel_9.bat`